 The PTC Computer Centre was established in 1997 through funding from the Northelbian church in Germany and the efforts of Dr Wolfgang Krüger.
+The

-The Centre provides the students and staff of PTC with computer training, access to email and the internet, and other computer related services.
-The Computer Centre contains 6 PCs.
-The network is also connected to the Library, so that students with laptops can access email, Internet, the server and the printer from their own computer.
+Centre provides the students staff of PTC computer training, access to email and the internet, and other related computer services The Computer Centre contains six PCs The network is also connected to the Library, so that students with laptops can access email, Internet, the server and the printer from their own computer.